 - 1. Participate fully in Board activities, contributing to discussion and making decisions in the best interests of the school. - 2.
 Ensure the school remains a Catholic School, working closely with the Principal and other Board Members. - 3.
 Ensure that the school fulfils its primary purposes of giving a Catholic Education to Catholic children and young people. - 4.
 Assist in preserving the Catholic Character by being aware of relevant policies of the Proprietor, and by acquiring knowledge and expertise in the areas which influence Catholic Character, in particular staff appointments, staff relationships, school programmes and student enrolments. - 5.
 Support the Religious Education programme and the Director of Religious Education [DRS]. - 6.
 Ensure the Catholic community's property is kept in good order. - 7.
 Report to the Proprietor in writing annually.
-See 2020 Handbook for School Boards of New Zealand Catholic State-Integrated Schools [2020 Edition Published by New Zealand Catholic Education Office Te Tari Mātauranga Katorika o Aotearoa] or any newly published equivalent.
 This report is normally a joint report by all the Proprietor's Appointees.
 A copy of the report is shown to the Principal and presented to the Board. - 8.
 Report promptly to the Proprietor about issues that are the concern of the Proprietor.
 These include issues relating to the Proprietor's legal responsibility for Catholic Character and for property. - 9.
-Liaise with the Proprietor, particularly if anything of a serious nature emerges or happens in the school, which could cause the school's effectiveness or reputation to be jeopardised.

-- 10. Be conscious of the close relationship that needs to exist between the school and the parish Church community, and assist in fostering that relationship. - 11.
+Liaise with the Proprietor, particularly if anything of a serious nature emerges or happens in the school, which could cause the school's effectiveness or reputation to be jeopardised. - 10.
+Be conscious of the close relationship that needs to exist between the school and the parish Church community and assist in fostering that relationship. - 11.
 If resigning from the position of Proprietor's Appointee, inform the Presiding Member of the Board and the Proprietor.